kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Metrics Revisited

-Regression uses error magnitude.
+Regression uses error magnitude
-Classification uses error types.
+Classification uses error types
 Metric choice shapes conclusions

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.